percona/community/content/labs/_index.md

 ---
-title: "Percona Community"
+title: "Percona Labs"
 description: "Percona Community - Contributions and Contributors"
+images:
+    - images/labs/labs.jpg
 ---

 {{% hero-gradient class="aqua" %}}

 # Percona Labs

-We welcome all kinds of contributions, from code to documentation to visuals, awareness, enthusiasm, and more &ndash; we also contribute to other open source projects and communities!
-Let's make technology better!
+Participate in Percona research and innovation projects.
+Let’s make open source world better together!

 {{% /hero-gradient %}}

+{{% block class=" branded" %}}

+## What is Percona Labs?

+In Percona we want to support the culture of innovation.
+Percona Labs projects are focused on bringing innovations to the world of open source databases.
+The project is led by Percona’s CTO Vadim Tkachenko.
+The aim is to increase agility, improve scalability, reduce cost, enable easy integration, and upgrade the speed and efficiency of your organization's development processes.

+{{% /block %}}

 {{% block class=" branded projects" %}}

-## Title

-We welcome all kinds of contributions, from code to documentation to visuals, awareness, enthusiasm, and more &ndash; we also contribute to other open source projects and communities!
-Let's make technology better!

-{{% /block %}}

-{{% block class=" branded" %}}

-##  Projects

-We also create.
+##  How Can I Participate?

+We highly encourage you to try our lab projects out and take part in their development to bring in new technologies and broaden your horizons.
+We welcome contributions of all kinds - from code ones to providing feedback and sharing your ideas about project development.
+Let’s foster a culture of experimentation, learning and progress together!

 {{% grid size=2 %}}
 {{% griditem %}}